bibbox/bibbox-documentation/docs/index.md

 The Bibbox Framework originally was created to serve as a Biobank in a Box (hence Bibbox).
 So this means it provides the possibility to create install apps and serve them directly towards the End-User.
 In the current state we are building apps to support Pathologists and Biobanks in their direct work as well as in Data-Management.
 The current Framework mainly serves as a workflow demo SAAS-System and is not going into a productive state anytime soon.

+* How does it work ?

+Basically the Bibbox itsself consists of a series of docker containers.
+The basic container strucutre is given by:

+* Apache Proxyserver (Front-End Server and Proxy Server for the Apps)
+* Backend (Flask Rest API for data exchange from Front-End)
+* Postgres (Permanent Data Storage)
+* Celery (Asynchronous Task scheduling)
+* Redis (Faster data-store for volatile and cache data)

+For more information about each container itsself see the sys-bibbox GitHub repository at [https://github.com/bibbox/sys-bibbox](https://github.com/bibbox/sys-bibbox)

+The detailed documentation is currently under construction and will be subsequently updated see [Developer Documentation](dev_v4_start.md)

 ##### Bibbox user interface overview
 To get an overview over the new interface you can got to [http://silicolabv4.bibbox.org/](http://silicolabv4.bibbox.org/).